userdyk-github/userdyk-github.github.io/_posts/PL00/2019-08-13-PL00-System-programming.md

 - OS manages permissions of users and resources
 - Linux manages permissions with users and groups
 - root is super user(manager)
-- On each files, for owner, owner group, and all users
+- On each files, for owner, owner group, and others(all users)
     - management of 'read', 'write', 'execute'
     - save access authority information in data structure of inode